 Theoretically, if our hypothesis is correct, we should see amplification in the post-treatment urchins that were heat shocked for two hours a day.
 The post-treatment control urchins should have the “middle” amount of expression taking tank conditions into account; and the pre-treatment urchins should have about the same amount of expression in both the control and experimental groups with either no amplification or some at the end of the cycling.

+Include screenshot of qpcr output (quantification and melt curve)

 Discussion